aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 This blueprint demonstrate how to setup SOCI snapshotter parallel pull/unpack mode on AL2023 through a custom `EC2NodeClass` and customizing the `userData` field.

-> ***NOTE***: In this example we demonstrate SOCI snapshotter on Amazon Linux 2023 (AL2023), SOCI snapshotter is not currently supported on Bottlerocket.
-While SOCI snapshotter can be supported on other distros, we use this example on AL2023 that uses `NodeConfig` to simplify the customization of `containerd` and `kubelet` configuration.
+> ***NOTE***: In this example we demonstrate SOCI snapshotter on Amazon Linux 2023 (AL2023) and Bottlerocket.
+While SOCI snapshotter can be supported on other distros, we use this example on AL2023 and Bottlerocket that uses `userData` to simplify the customization of `containerd` and `kubelet` configuration.
 If you would like to setup on other distros, you can use the installation script provided in the example but you will have to customize `containerd` and `kubelet` configuration yourself.

 If you would like to learn more about SOCI snapshotter's new parallel pull/unpack mode you can visist the following resources:
 1. [SOCI snapshotter parallel mode docs](https://github.com/awslabs/soci-snapshotter/blob/main/docs/parallel-mode.md)